PokeAPI/pokeapi/README.md

 <br/>

-A RESTful API for Pokémon - [pokeapi.co](https://pokeapi.co)
+A RESTful API for Pokémon - [pokeapi.co](https://pokeapi.co) This fork is only intended for exploration
+I will try to modify the Pokemon List response to show a more detailed UI

 > Beta GraphQL support is rolling out!
 Check out the [GraphQL paragraph](#graphql) for more info.